-As part of our ongoing operations, we have material contractual lease obligations over expected lease terms of several years and expiry dates extending to 2040 under our largest leases in the United Kingdom.
-These obligations and potential obligations could result in payments of up to £44.9 million.
+As part of our ongoing operations, we have material contractual lease obligations over expected lease terms of several years and expiry dates extending to 2042 under our most significant facilities in the United Kingdom.
+These obligations and potential obligations could result in payments of up to £63.4 million.
 The majority of such payments represent longer-term commitments as outlined in Note 12 to our consolidated financial statements.
-The lease agreements are cancellable at certain break-points prior to expiry.
+The lease agreements are cancellable assuming certain conditions are met prior to expiry.
 We expect to continue to incur expenses for such leases for the foreseeable future.
-If the company continues to grow, launches further products or expands its operations in other countries, we may determine that it is necessary to enter into further lease agreements, which would further increase our cash outflows.
+As we continue to grow, launch further products or expand our operations in other countries, we may determine that it is necessary to enter into further lease agreements, which would further increase our cash outflows.

-We have a number of existing manufacturing obligations, primarily related to the manufacture of KIMMTRAK in the United States following FDA approval in January 2022.
-We also anticipate tebentafusp will receive marketing approval to be sold in Europe, based upon the receipt of a positive CHMP opinion in February 2022.
-While we have already incurred costs in preparation for commercial launches in the United States and beyond, additional manufacturing obligations may arise in future in relation to product sales in these territories.
+We have a number of existing manufacturing obligations, some of which relate to the manufacture of KIMMTRAK.
+We have similar obligations related to our earlier stage programs.
+Our obligations and commitments in relation to these programs have increased, and are expected to further increase as we commit to advancing the development of our IMC-F106C program in 2023 and beyond.
+While we have already incurred costs in for commercial launches in the United States, Europe and other territories, additional manufacturing obligations may arise in future in relation to product sales in these territories.
 We have also entered into third-party agreements relating to marketing and distribution.
 The majority of such obligations have standard payment terms, and our level of non-cancellable commitments with such parties is not considered material.
 To meet demand, we may amend or enter into further agreements with CMOs or other parties which could cause our cash requirements to increase.
-While receipts from the sale of products may fund our ongoing manufacturing and sales efforts, there can be no assurance that we will earn such revenues.
+While receipts from the sale of KIMMTRAK or other future products may fund our ongoing manufacturing and sales efforts, there can be no assurance that we will earn such revenues.
 In the longer term, if we received regulatory approval for our other product candidates, we would expect to incur significant commercialization expenses related to product manufacturing, sales, marketing and distribution, depending on where we choose to commercialize.
-We may also require additional capital to pursue in-licenses or acquisitions of other product candidates.
+We may also require additional capital to pursue inlicenses or acquisitions of other product candidates.